Approximating the order 2 quantum Wasserstein distance using the moment-SOS hierarchy: Introduction

 The approach presented in \cite{beatty2024} avoids cost matrices altogether by defining transport plans as collections of weighted pure-state pairs, and using any suitable metric on the projective Hilbert space to define a Wasserstein-type distance $W_p^d$.

-In this article we focus on the numerical implementation of $p=2,d=2$ case where the cost is quadratic in the pure states, and the quantum Wasserstein distance problem leads to an optimization problem over separable states-- joint density oeprators with fixed marginals which can be expressed as a mixture of product states.
+In this article we focus on the numerical implementation of $p=2,d=2$ case where the cost is quadratic in the pure states, and the quantum Wasserstein distance problem leads to an optimization problem over separable states-- joint density operators with fixed marginals which can be expressed as a mixture of product states.
 This structure establishes the connection to the Doherty–Parrilo–Spedalieri (DPS) hierarchy \cite{doherty2002distinguishing}.
 To test separability of quantum states, the DPS hierarchy provides a sequence of convex relaxations that impose symmetric extensions and positivity constraints that becomes increasingly tight at higher levels.
 Each relaxation bound can be computed by solving a \textit{semidefinite program} \cite{vandenberghe1996semidefinite}, i.e., by minimizing a linear function under linear matrix inequality constraints.

 In \cite{gribling2022bounding}, the authors provide a moment perspective for this hierarchy and show that state separability can be cast as an instance of the \textit{Generalized Moment Problem} (GMP), which boils down to optimizing over the cone of positive Borel measures supported on the product of two unit spheres.
+We refer the interested reader to \cite{lasserre2008semidefinite} for a comprehensive introduction on the GMP, as well as for the practical approach based on semidefinite relaxations.
 Deeply inspired by this connection, we show that the order 2 quantum Wasserstein distance problem admits a similar GMP formulation, where one minimizes the squared Frobenius norm of the difference of rank-one projectors under marginal constraints.
 This allows us to use the \textit{moment-sums of squares} (abbreviated as moment-SOS) hierarchy \cite{lasserre2001global,lasserre2009moments}, initially designed to solve polynomial optimization problems.
 Each level of the hierarchy yields a lower bound on the true transport cost and the convergence is guaranteed.
 The resulting semidefinite relaxations are computationally tractable for moderate state dimensions and hierarchy levels.

 A closely related development is the entanglement–marginal problem studied in \cite{navascues2021entanglement}.
 There the task is to decide whether a family of locally compatible reduced states can be extended to a separable global state.
 The authors provide a hierarchy of semidefinite relaxations that mirrors the DPS hierarchy but is tailored to marginal data: the constraints are imposed only on the neighbourhoods that actually appear in the instance.
 This sparsity-exploiting hierarchy reduces the size of the matrix variables involved in the relaxation.
 In translation-invariant lattice models, the memory requirements grow only linearly with the lattice width.
 As for sparse polynomial optimization \cite{lasserre2006convergent,magron2023sparse}, the hierarchy converges under additional chordality assumptions on the underlying sparsity pattern graph.